R32/lex/README.md

 ## status

+[parser for hscript](/demo/) Just as a demo, Only passed the Test.hx from [hscript](https://github.com/HaxeFoundation/hscript)

 * Lexer: **Stable** Does not support unicode(The maximum char is 254)

-  the most of this code is taken from the [LexEngine.nml](https://github.com/HaxeFoundation/neko/blob/master/src/core/LexEngine.nml) by Haxe Foundation.

-  The difference with `LexEngine.nml`:
+  the most of this code is taken from the [LexEngine.nml](https://github.com/HaxeFoundation/neko/blob/master/src/core/LexEngine.nml) by Haxe Foundation. and The difference with `LexEngine.nml`:

-    1. To save memory/bytes, all *finalStates* have been moved out to the outside.
+    1. To obviously save memory/bytes, all *finalStates* have been moved out to the outside.

 * Parser: Only **UnStable(WIP) LR(0)** is available.